This page explains how to convert a googletest executable into a fully isolated test. This is done by describing runtime dependencies for a test.

 For information about the infrastructure itself and the roadmap, see Isolated Testing Infrastructure.

-A task distribution mechanism.
-The swarming project is all the tools, server and bot code to run a step (like a unit test) on a remote slave and get results back.
+The swarming project is all the tools, server and bot code to run a step (like a unit test) on a remote bot and get results back.
 It has native google-test sharding capability.

 By reducing the amount of data that we need to transfer to the tester machines, it becomes much easier to increase the number of tester bots that we have using Swarming (https://code.google.com/p/swarming/), which means that the Try Server and Continuous Integration masters' VMs will have shorter cycle times.